Tangerina-PT/Tangerina/Year1.md

 1).
 Listen to ![listen](/images/listen.png) and sing ![sing](/images/sing.png) the song:
 [I can sing a rainbow](https://www.youtube.com/watch?v=rNFW5JK4-rk) [![sar1](/images/sar1.png)](https://www.youtube.com/watch?v=rNFW5JK4-rk)
 Watch the colours as you sing. / Ver as cores ao cantar.
 2).
-Can you sing the song while pointing to the colours in order in your notebook? / Cantar o canção ao apontar para as cores em ordem no caderno.
+Put 7 coloured pencils or markers in the order the colours appear in the song: red, yellow, pink, green, purple, orange, blue.
+Can you sing the song while pointing to each colour as your sing? / Pôr sete lápis de cor ou marcadores na ordem em que aparecem na canção: vermelho, amarelo, cor de rosa, verde, roxo, laranja, azul.
+Cantar a canção ao apontar para as cores no momento certo.
 3).
-Challenge: Can you sing the while pointing to the colours when they are out of order? / Desafio: Cantar o canção ao apontar para as cores quando estão fora de ordem.
+Challenge: Muddle up the colours.
+Can you sing the song while pointing to the colours when they are out of order? / Desafio: Desarrumar as cores.
+Cantar o canção ao apontar para as cores quando estão fora de ordem.

 ### (1).
 Greetings